relay CLI reference

 Version and updates

 Check relay, relayd, and station versions from one command, then update agent binaries in place when a new release lands.
+Docker stays the default runtime; station is opt-in.

 Version and updates